sovanyio/ScrapCastify/README.md

   I used [https://ccrma.stanford.edu/~jos/pasp/Sound_Examples.html](https://ccrma.stanford.edu/~jos/pasp/Sound_Examples.html) though any remote document with elements that href content ending with '.mp3' should work, thank you to Julius Smith for having a great page for this purpose!
 * Call the utility with the URL
-  * `npm start -- --url path` or `node index.js --url path`
+  * `npm start -- --url path`

 ## Saving
-There is no built-in save functionality currently, so to save redirect to a file
+There is no built-in save functionality currently, so to save redirect to a file.
+Note: the `--silent` flag is necessary to prevent node from echo'ing some verbose information into the output.

-`npm start -- --url path > demoCastFeed.xml`
+`npm start --silent -- --url path > demoCastFeed.xml`